Amazon isn't the

 “Fascinating…comprehensive [and] superbly edited, Brother to the Eagle will be welcomed both by researchers and the reading public.” --Steven E. Woodworth, author of Nothing but Victory: The Army of the Tennessee

-Recruited from farms and country villages, the 8th Wisconsin Infantry became one of the hardest marching and hardest fighting units of the Civil War.
-At its head, between the regimental colors and the national flag, rode the eagle Old Abe, his defiant scream announcing the presence of the famed 8th on battlefields across the South.
+Recruited from farms and country villages, the 8th Wisconsin Infantry became one of the hardest marching and fighting units of the Civil War.
+At its head, between the regimental colors and the national flag, rode the eagle Old Abe, his defiant scream announcing the presence of the famed 8th Wisconsin on battlefields across the South.

 YOUNG ADULT NONFICTION